Data-X01/PsychLing-101/SCOPE.md

 # Scope of Experiments

-This file provides illustrative examples of experimental paradigms, tasks, effects, and measurements that are typically relevant for inclusion in PsychLing-101.
+This file provides examples of experimental paradigms, tasks, effects, and measurements that are typically relevant for inclusion in PsychLing-101.
 These examples are not exhaustive: each dataset contribution will be evaluated individually to ensure it aligns with the project’s goals and data requirements.

 ---